johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 # Treatment Indicator as Variable
 **(aka S-Learner)**

-The outcome process (read: who completes their purchase in our online shop) is often more complicated than the process behind the treatment effect (read: who is impacted most by a coupon).
-The following approaches therefore aim to estimate the treatment effect directly without the need to build a good outcome model first.

 We can include the treatment indicator as a covariate into the model, optionally with interaction to other covariates.
 Predict the ITE via the difference of predicting an observation with treatment set to 0 and set to 1.
 Training a single model for the outcome is simple and often interpretable.

 A regression model with a linear additive treatment effect and interaction effects would look like this: